austinmatherne-wk/frc-codex/README.md

 mypy .
 ```

+To prepare taxonomy packages:
+1. Create `./dev/taxonomy_packages` directory.
+2. Place taxonomy packages in the directory.

 ## Docker
 The preferred method to run any part of the FRC CODEx is using Docker Compose.